 Rehabilitation and Prosthetic Services

-VHA Physical Medicine and Rehabilitation Services
+VHA Physical Medicine and Rehabilitation Services (PM&RS)

-VHA's Physical Medicine and Rehabilitation Services (PM&RS) is responsible for the national policies and programs for medical rehabilitation that promote the health, independence and quality of life for Veterans with disabilities.
+VHA's Physical Medicine and Rehabilitation Services is responsible for the national policies and programs for medical rehabilitation that promote the health, independence and quality of life for Veterans with disabilities.
 This office aligns clinical expertise and clinical and practice guidance to provide comprehensive rehabilitation services across the VHA health care system in the most, economical and timely manner.

-Physical Medicine And Rehabilitation Disciplines
+What are the Physical Medicine And Rehabilitation Clinical Services?

 Outpatient Services